-The Aperture Iris Diaphragm was designed for use with the Trans-Illuminator Base XD-E. It is shown in brochures and instruction manuals for the Olympus X stereomicroscope, but it seems to have been discontinued before the Olympus OM system was introduced.
+The Aperture Iris Diaphragm was designed for use with the Trans-Illuminator Base XD-E. It is shown in brochures and instruction manuals for the Olympus X stereomicroscope, and it is listed and illustrated as an optional accessory in some SZ-III stereomicroscope brochures.
+It seems to have been discontinued before the Olympus OM system was introduced.

 Aperture Iris Diaphragm